 Quick seared pork is perfect for busy weeknights or any day you’re short on time.
 This Asian-flavored recipe has a sauce with a bit of a kick to it and is served with rice noodles.
-You can use fresh bok choy, hot peppers, and green onions from your IHARVEST in this recipe.
+You can use fresh bok choy, hot peppers, and green onions from your indoor hydroponic garden in this recipe.

 Prep Time: approx. 7 Minutes.
 Cook Time: approx. 12 Minutes.
 Ready in: approx. 20 Minutes.